-Radiologic imaging for diagnosis has been proven to save lives and decrease healthcare costs.
-Magnetic resonance imaging (MRI), positron emission tomography (PET), ultrasound (US), and computed tomography (CT) are essential to the diagnosis, treatment, and monitoring of lesions, cancer, and many other serious diseases.
-However, over the last few decades, the United States has experienced increased costs in diagnostic radiology, thus leading many to question the importance of imagery testing.
-Recently, researchers in the field have sought to understand how the general public values information provided by imagery tests.
-The results from these studies show that despite the costs, the American public agrees that imaging tests are essential for diagnosis.
+Medical imaging for diagnosis has been proven to save lives and decrease healthcare costs.
+Magnetic resonance imaging (MRI), ultrasound, and computed tomography (CT Scans) are essential to the diagnosis, treatment, and monitoring of lesions, cancer, and many other serious conditions.
+However, in the past few decades, the United States has experienced increased costs in diagnostic radiology, thus leading some to revisit the value of medical imaging.

-Early this May, Siemens conducted a study which showed that 92 percent of Americans felt that they need to have up-to-date information regarding their own health was as important as actually having access to a physician.
-Results also showed that 78 percent of respondents would consent to a diagnostic procedure even if the results determined that no treatment or cure could be offered.
-97 percent agreed that in undergoing imaging tests to rule out certain diagnoses, money would be saved in the long run by avoiding costly treatments.
+In May 2013, Siemens published a study which showed that 92 percent of Americans felt that they need to have up-to-date information regarding their own health was as important as actually having access to a physician.

 Other results provided insights into when Americans see the value in medical imaging: